MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/faq-year-end-activities.md

 > [!Note]
 > The closing balance entry is optionally created in the year being closed; only if the GL parameter “Create closing transactions during transfer” = Yes.
 The opening balance entry is always created, as this is the beginning balance for the next year.

-## General ledger: Difference between Undo and Delete GL parameter for year-end close
+## General ledger: What is the difference between Undo and Delete GL parameter for year-end close?
 Confusion exists over the difference between the **Undo previous close** (which is in the **Year-end close** dialog) and the **Delete close-of-year transactions during transfer** parameter in General ledger (**General ledger > Period close > Year-end close > Run fiscal close** drop dialog).

 [![ifference between Undo and Delete GL parameter for year-end close](./media/faq-2020-yr-end-02.png)](./media/faq-2020-yr-end-02.png)